Regulations effective September 1, 2018.

-The Centre for Nursing and Health Studies offers the Post-LPN BN program.
+The Faculty of Health Studies offers the Post-LPN BN program.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.